shenxianpeng/blog/source/daily/index.md

 Since age and experience are no longer our advantages in Dev, the new challenges will help him get more opportunities in DevOps than he did in his job here, so he made a wise choice, and I hope he will have better development in the future.

-## 11/1/2020 - Learn/Test English/Update decorate progress
+## 11/1/2020 - English and Decoration

 > Sunday, sunny.

-### English
+**English**

-Today I clean English from App and have a test of the TOEiC, and the test score is 64, and my test results have never been more than 70.
+Today I clean English from App and have a test of the TOEIC, and the test score is 64, and my test results have never been more than 70.
 I hope I can keep testing every weekend so that to improve my English and hope next time the test will achieve about 70 :)

-### The House Decoration
+**The House Decoration**

 From October, my house had finished ceramic tile seam beauty, suspended ceiling, the laying off part of the marble, and now is whitewashing.